Palo Alto prides itself on recycling, but residents may soon find it more expensive and less convenient to divert their waste from landfills.

 Residents would also be able to take their fluorescent lamps, cooking oil, CDs, motor oil and antifreeze to the Sunnyvale Materials Recovery and Transfer Station (SMaRT).

-Staff is scheduled to return to the committee on July 19 with a fee proposal and more thorough analysis of the possible closure of the Recycling Center.
+Staff is scheduled to return to the committee on July 19 with a new fee proposal.